1pulse-digital/cool-mint/posts/Made In Workshop's solar installation.md

 Switching to solar power at this scale is a challenging journey, but with proper auditing, engineering and logistical planning it has become a viable energy source for many companies looking to escape load shedding.
 Made In Workshop and all its members get the opportunity to keep their businesses moving.<br/><br/>

-Henry Levine, CEO of Made In Workshop
+Henry Levine, CEO of Made In Workshop.